Well Hall: Coronet Cinema

 The Coronet Cinema is located on Well Hall Road, by Well Hall Roundabout, it is a grade II listed building with Historic England in the streamline moderne style.
 It was designed by Andrew Mather and Horace Ward for Odeon Theatres and opened in 1936.
 In 1981 it became the Coronet Cinema but closed in 2000.
 The building became derelict and remained unused for over a decade, it was eventually converted and extended into 53 flats and a parade of shops including a Tesco Express, and a gym and fitness centre, but the main front of the building remains intact.

 Blackheath F.C.

-Blackheath Football Club is a rugby union club, whose grounds are located on Kidbrook Lane, north of Well Hall Pleasaunce and hold 1650 spectators, 550 seated.
+Blackheath Football Club is a rugby union club, whose grounds are located on Kidbrooke Lane, north of Well Hall Pleasaunce and can hold 1650 spectators, 550 seated.
 They play National League 1, the third tier of the English rugby union system, in Well Hall, having moved from the famous Rectory Field in Blackheath at the end of the 2015–16 season.
 The club was founded in 1858 and is the oldest open rugby club in the world since becoming open in 1862 and is also the third-oldest rugby club in continuous existence in the world.